BritiBiswas/Project_Draft_2-1/README.md

 # Project_Draft_2-1
-Gene Mutation Pathway Optimizer using C++
+Interactive DNA Mutation Simulator with Protein Translation and Fitness Tracking using Python